chobeat/awesome-critical-tech-reading-list/README.md

 * [Logicmac](https://logicmag.io/): The Magazine about technological critique.
 Released in seasonal issues with a central topic and contributions from different authors and specialists.
 * [The Register](https://www.theregister.co.uk/): A news website reporting on tech news from a critical perspective.
 * [Hacker News](https://news.ycombinator.com): The legendary tech and startup news site.
-* [SkimFeed](https://skimfeed.com): A tech and startup news feed aggregator, including HN, /., The Register and many more.
+* [SkimFeed](https://skimfeed.com): A tech and startup news feed aggregator, including HN, /. and many more.
+Custom and themed feeds available too.
 * [Economic Update by D@W](https://www.democracyatwork.info/economicupdate): Weekly news and interview video & podcast series by Dr. Richard Wolff.

 ## Contributing